reactjs/react-router-redux/README.md

 #### `syncHistory(history: History) => ReduxMiddleware`

-Call this to create a middleware that has to be registered with your Redux store to keep updates to the store in sync with with the history.
-The middleware will look for route actions created by `push` or `replace` and applies them to the history.
+Call this to create a middleware that can be applied with Redux's `applyMiddleware` to allow actions to call history methods.
+The middleware will look for route actions created by `push`, `replace`, etc. and applies them to the history.

-#### `syncHistoryToStore(store: ReduxStore, selectRouterState?: function)`
+#### `ReduxMiddleware.syncHistoryToStore(store: ReduxStore, selectRouterState?: function)`

-Call this on the middleware provided by `syncHistory` to keep changes on the Redux store that don't originate from a dispatched route action (e.g.: from the DevTools) in sync with the history.
+Call this on the middleware returned from `syncHistory` to start the syncing process between the history and store instance.

 Supply an optional function `selectRouterState` to customize where to find the router state on your app state.
 It defaults to `state => state.routing`, so you would install the reducer under the name "routing".
 Feel free to change this to whatever you like.